sonyxperiadev/amazon-custom-resources/docs/article.md

   the name `route53Dependency`.
 This function name corresponds to the name of the function used when creating the function with `aws lambda create-function --function-name route53Dependency`
-* `DomainName` - is a custom parameter which I will read from the event and use to lookup the domain in Route53.
+* `DomainName` - is a custom parameter which we will read from the event and use to lookup the domain in Route53.